NuVu Festival is so happy to have our festival this year.

 Inspired by the art of shadow puppetry, Nai-Ni Chen created this work not only to celebrate this unique form of art, but also to bring the audience to the new world of wonderment that she experienced when she first met the shadow puppets.
 Movable Figures is also an experiment on expression within the body shapes and motion.

-Performers: Greta Campo, Candice Jarvis, Evan Matthew Stewart, Thibaut Witzleb, Kyle H. Martin, Namhui Kim.
+Performers: Emma Branson, Candice Jarvis, Evan Matthew Stewart, Thibaut Witzleb, Kyle H. Martin, Namhui Kim.

 Gabrielle Lamb - Pigeonwing Dance